abstracta/selenium-jenkins-ansible/how-tos/zalenium/zalenium.md

 ## Installing Docker

 In order to use Zalenium, we are going to need to have Docker installed in our system first.
-We are going to give you easy to follow instructions here, but you can always follow the [Official documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+We are going to give you easy to follow instructions here, but you can always follow the [official documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
 As usual, these instructions are for Ubuntu based distributions.

 First, we need to install some packages to allow ```apt``` to use repositories over HTTPS: